paypal/squbs/docs/resolver.md

 The `ResolverRegistry` is an Akka extension and follows the Akka extension usage patterns in Scala and in Java.
 It can host resource resolvers of various types and therefore the resource type has to be provided at registration by passing it to the `register` call.
 Multiple resolvers of same type and multiple types can be registered.

-#### Discovery Chain

-The resource discovery follows a LIFO model.
-The most-recently registered resolver takes precedence over previously registered ones.
-The `ResolverRegistry` walks the chain one by one until there is a resolver compatible with the given type that provides the resource or the chain has been exhausted.
-In that case the registry will return a `None` for the Scala API and a `Optional.empty()` for the Java API.

-#### Type Compatibility

-The `ResolverRegistry` checks the requested type at the time of the `resolve` call.
-If the type of the registered resolver is the same type or a subtype of the requested type, that resolver will be used to try resolve the resource by name.

-Due to JVM type erasure, type parameters of the registered or requested types are not accounted for.
-For instance, a registration of type `java.util.ArrayList<String>` may be matched by a `resolve` call of type `java.util.List<Int>` as the type parameter `String` or `Int` is erased at runtime.
-Due to this limitation, using types with type parameters for registration and lookup is highly discouraged.
-The results are undefined - you may just get the wrong resource.

-For simplicity, it is highly encouraged not to make use of type hierarchies.
-All registered types should be distinct types.

 #### Registering Resolvers

 There are two styles of APIs provided for resolver registration.
-One is a shortcut API allowing passing a closure/lambda as the resolver.
-The closure/lambda return type has to be `Option[T]` for Scala and `Optional<T>` for Java.
+One is a shortcut API allowing passing a closure or lambda as the resolver.
+The closure's or lambda's return type has to be `Option[T]` for Scala and `Optional<T>` for Java.
 The other full API takes a `Resolver[T]` in Scala or an `AbstractResolver<T>` in Java, `T` being the resource type.
 These can be seen in the followings:

-#####Scala
+##### Scala

 ```scala
 // To register a new resolver for type URI using a closure.
 Note the return